zj-zhang/zj-zhang.github.io/page/3about.md

 ## I'm a Gamer
-As I mentioned, programming and games played an important role in my childhood.
-Even today I still play games from time to time, and enjoyed doing so.
+Programming and games played an important role in my childhood.
+Even today I still play games from time to time, and enjoy doing so.